Survey and Perspective on Social Emotions in Robotics: What are social emotions?

-Koush {\it et al.} examined the brain activities of positive emotions in a social context using fMRI \cite{koush2019brain}.
-Consequently, self-referential positive-social emotion regulation recruited a distributed network of prefrontal, temporoparietal, and limbic brain areas.
+Koush {\it et al.} examined the brain activities associated with positive emotions in a social context using functional magnetic resonance imaging (fMRI) \cite{koush2019brain}.
+Their results demonstrated that self-referential positive-social emotion regulation recruited a distributed network of prefrontal, temporoparietal, and limbic brain areas.

 Immordino-Yang {\it et al.} investigated brain activities related to compassion \cite{immordino2011me}.
-Using a compassion- and admiration-inducing procedure, they found that social emotions strongly recruited a neural region comprising the posterior/inferior precuneus and neighboring retrosplenial cingulate, involved in high-level association of interoceptive information from visceral sensation and regulation.
+Using a compassion- and admiration-inducing procedure, they found that social emotions strongly recruited a neural region comprising the posterior/inferior precuneus and the neighboring retrosplenial cingulate, which are both involved in high-level associations of interoceptive information from visceral sensation and regulation.
 Functionally, this area is involved in the default network, which has been suggested to correspond to the feeling of self, personal salience, and higher-level consciousness.

-Klapwijk {\it et al.} experimented to read scenarios that evoked embarrassment and guilt (social emotions) and disgust and fear (basic emotions) to the subjects, and measured brain activity using fMRI \cite{klapwijk2013increased}.
-Psychophysiological interaction (PPI) analysis revealed that the right posterior superior temporal sulcus (PSTS) and the right temporoparietal junction (TPJ) show greater functional connectivity with the dorsomedial prefrontal cortex (DMPFC) during social compared with basic emotion.
-These parts are suggested to be involved in mentalizing and acquiring the viewpoints of others.
+Klapwijk {\it et al.} conducted an experiment wherein they read scenarios that evoked embarrassment and guilt (social emotions) and disgust and fear (basic emotions) to subjects and measured their brain activity using fMRI \cite{klapwijk2013increased}.
+Psychophysiological interaction (PPI) analysis revealed that the right posterior superior temporal sulcus (PSTS) and the right temporoparietal junction (TPJ) showed greater functional connectivity with the dorsomedial prefrontal cortex (DMPFC) during social emotions than with basic emotion.
+These brain regions were suggested to be involved in mentalizing and acquiring the viewpoints of others.